mhesselbarth/homepage/content/project/shar.md

 title = "shar"

 # Project summary to display on homepage.
-summary = "A R package to analyse species-habitat associations"
+summary = "R package to analyse species-habitat associations"

 # Optional image to display on homepage (relative to `static/img/` folder).
 image_preview = "package.png"